makrai/notes/jackendoff90-sem-struct.md

 ## 1.8 Appendix: Lexical Composition versus Meaning Postulates

 * the solution Fodor advocates
-  * each lexical item must be accompanied by its own specific meaning postulates that determine the entailments of sentences it occurs in
+  * each lexical item [has] its own specific meaning postulates
+    * determine the entailments of sentences [the lexical item] occurs in
 * e.g. causative-noncausative pairs ... in (26)
 * each element in a lexical decomposition can be regarded as that item's access to more general-purpose rules of inference
 * studies of language acquisition have benefited from decompositional theories of lexical concepts (e.g. Landau and Gleitman 1985; Pinker 1989)

 # Chapter 2 Argument Structure and Thematic Roles 43